zenhob/hcl/README.markdown

 You can log time and notes without leaving a timer running.
 It takes the same arguments as start:

-    $ hcl log @xdev +1 Worked for an hour.
+    hcl log @xdev +1 Worked for an hour.

 The above starts and immediately stops a one-hour timer with the given note.

+## Advanced Usage

 ### Bash Auto-completion of Task Aliases

-You can enable auto-completion of task aliases by adding this to your bashrc:
+You can enable auto-completion of task aliases by adding this to your shell
+configuration:

     eval `hcl completion`

+### Configuration Profiles

+You can specify an alternate configuration directory in the environment as `HCL_DIR`.
+This can be used to easily interact with multiple harvest accounts.
+Here is a shell alias `myhcl` with a separate configuration from the main `hcl` command, including alias completion:

+    alias myhcl="env HCL_DIR=~/.myhcl hcl"
+    eval `myhcl completion myhcl`

+When using `myhcl` you can use different credentials and aliases, while `hcl` will continue to function with your original configuration.

 ### Date Formats

 Dates can be expressed in a variety of ways.
 See the [Chronic documentation][cd] for more information about available date input formats.
-The following commands show the timesheet for the specified day:
+The following commands show the time sheet for the specified day:

-    $ hcl show yesterday
+    hcl show yesterday
-    $ hcl show last friday
+    hcl show last friday
-    $ hcl show 2 days ago
+    hcl show 2 days ago
-    $ hcl show 1 week ago
+    hcl show 1 week ago

 [cd]: http://chronic.rubyforge.org/